donathan258/brand_assets/README.md

 Please ask in the Lodge Slack channel or email a member of the Lodge Executive Council if you have questions.

 Primary assets created by David Seal.
 Additional assets and designs created by Donathan Linebrink, John Lindegren, and John Athayde.
+Rebrand committee led by Eli Hattersley.